Nathalie Becquart

-Nathalie Becquart, XMCJ (born 1969) is a French Catholic religious sister and member of the Congregation of Xavières.
-She was appointed a consultor to the Synod of Bishops of the Catholic Church in 2019 and named one of its undersecretaries in 2021.
-From 2008 to 2018 she oversaw the National Service for the Evangelization of Young People and for Vocations (SNEJV) within the Bishops' Conference of France.
+Nathalie Becquart, XMCJ (born 1969) is a French Catholic religious sister who has served as an undersecretary of the Synod of Bishops since 2021.
+She is the first woman to hold such a position and the first to have voting rights in the Synod.
+She is a member of the Congregation of Xavières.

+Becquart was appointed a consultor to the Synod of Bishops in 2019 and named one of its undersecretaries in 2021.
+From 2008 to 2018, she oversaw the National Service for the Evangelization of Young People and for Vocations (SNEJV) within the Bishops' Conference of France.

 Early life and education

 Nathalie Becquart was born in Fontainebleau in 1969.
 She graduated from HEC Paris in 1992, with a major in entrepreneurship.
 She volunteered in Lebanon for a year and then worked for two years as a consultant in marketing-communication.

 In 1995 she joined the Congregation of Xavières.
 After a postulancy in Marseille and two years of novitiate, she went on mission for three years to the national team of Scouts de France, in charge of the Plein Vent program (scouting in working-class neighborhoods).
 She studied theology and philosophy at the Centre Sèvres (the Jesuit seminary in Paris) as well as sociology at the School for Advanced Studies in the Social Sciences.